nwnxee/unified/Plugins/MaxLevel/README.md

 44	45	63935000
 45	46	0xFFFFFFF
 ```
-* (Optional) Edit the class spell gain 2da file to provide more spells as levels progress.
+* (Optional) Edit the class spell gain 2da files to provide more spells as levels progress.
 These are **cls_spgn_???.2da***.
 The spell known 2da is not worth changing as there's currently no client interface for PCs to change their known spells past level 40.